 Participating in coral monitoring surveys is a win - win situation for the divers, Kosrae Island and the global community.
 Divers are trained to collect and analyze data using a scientific protocol, gain a deeper appreciation for the reef ecosystem and strengthen their diving skills.
 The resource managers on Kosrae Island receive additional scientific data for use in their management plans.
-The global community receives data about the state of the reef systems that would be otherwise unavailable.
+The regional and global community receives data about the state of the reef systems that would be otherwise unavailable.

 The mooring system continues to grow with continued community and international support.
 The Kosrae Reef Protection Community Action Committee (a coalition of diver operators, Kosrae State agencies and KCSO our local conservation NGO) raising funds and provides labor to expand and maintain the system.

-Feeling the need to more directly involve the community in reef protection activities Kosrae Village organized the "Kosrae Reef Protection Community Action Committee" in 2005.
+Feeling the need to more directly involve the community in reef conservation activities Kosrae Village organized the "Kosrae Reef Protection Community Action Committee" in 2005.
 There was an overwhelming response to the open invitation to all Kosraean residents interested in joining the discussion on the issues facing the reef resource.
 In addition to the expected environmentalists, dive operators and resource managers, State legislators, community leaders and fishermen actively participated.
 A number of methods of addressing threats to the continued health of the reef resource were selected during the meetings held in the legislative chambers.
 These include the establishment of marine protected areas as well as other corrective measures.
 The details of the protected areas are being worked out by KCSO, KIRMA (the state Kosrae Island Resource Management Agency) and the communities involved.
 This community based outcome is a clear indication of the change that is occurring on this small and remote island.